 - Evaluation metrics release (April 25)

-- Temporary release of submission rules for validation phase (May 06)
+- Release of submission rules for validation phase (May 06)

 - Validation dataset release and start of validation submission (August 13)

 - End of validation phase (August 31)

 - Test dataset release and start of final submission (September 03)